roman-kaspar/jtbanka2mbox/README.md

 It can for example be `2020` for all XML statements of year 2020, or `202006` for statements from June 2020 only.

+The files to process must have '.xml' or '.XML' extensions only!

 ## MIT License